Master of Occupational Therapy

 How often will labs meet, and what will the schedule of the weekends be like?

 During the first 6 sessions, labs will be scheduled at the end of weeks 3, 6 and 9 (with some adjustments for holidays).
-Generally, classes will meet for about 4 hours on Friday evening and for a full day on Saturday.
-Occasionally it may be necessary to extend lab times into a Sunday afternoon.
+Generally, classes will meet for about 4 hours on Friday evening, 8-10 hours on Saturday, and up to 4 hours Sunday as needed to meet learning objectives.
 To help facilitate planning, students receive an MOT specific academic calendar several months ahead of schedule.

 How will fieldwork be offered?
 Will I be able to do my fieldwork close to my home?

-The MOT program is committed to providing quality fieldwork in a variety of geographic areas and practice settings.
-It is our expectation that fieldwork will be able to be done within a 90-minute drive from your home.
-We will always work to make the opportunity available as close as possible, however factors such as number of students from one community, availability of sites, and time of year may affect options.
+The MOT program is committed to providing quality fieldwork in a variety of geographic areas and practice settings across the lifespan.
+It is our expectation that Level II Fieldwork will be occur within a 90 mile radius from your home.
+We will always work to make the opportunity available as close as possible, however, factors such as number of students from one community, availability of sites, and time of year may affect options.

 Level II Fieldwork will be completed during traditional daytime hours, so plan ahead for work and financial resources during those final two terms.